logo smalltips | rivers | book | other

 PI: Frontera Echeverría Corozal or higher (elev.: 93 m); TO: Boca del Cerro

-Description: (thanks to major contributor Rocky Contos; click here for general notes about my descriptions)
+Description: (click here for general notes about my descriptions)

-Flow Notes: There is a useful gage at the TO, linked to below, with impressively large numbers on the vertical axis.
+Flow Notes: There is a useful gauge at the TO, linked to below.
 Robey recommends running the river during low water (January to May), and since I have no specific reports from high-water runs, you should regard the previous description as applicable to relatively low flows.
 I also have historical data from INEGI (El Tigre is upstream of the PI):

 Nearby Tourist Attractions: more Mayan ruins at Palenque and Bonampak.